Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 Score tool

-As mentioned before Solandra-SVG provides a s.groupWithId which is useful to keep things organised and easy to work with in Cricut.
-If you don't create groups, then attaching or changing the tool on a large number of things is a massive pain.
+As mentioned before, Solandra-SVG provides s.groupWithId which is useful to keep things organised and easy to work with in Cricut.
+If you don't create groups, attaching or changing the tool on a large number of items is a massive pain.

 s.groupWithId('main-cuts', () => {